orbitalchicken/Roadmap/Fixed.md

 	live-installer sometimes hangs when formating partitions
 	mintstick 100% CPU even after copy is finished busy cursor when launching firefox
+	The xcursor-themes is set to adwaita cursors instead of the DMZ-White lo start app points to missing lo base
+	Add usbmuxd (to connect to IOS devices)

 Cinnamon Edition
 ----------------